joonalaurila0/confectionery-api/README.md

 ## Description

-NestJS backend using TypeORM and PostgreSQL that uses 'bookstore' database
+NestJS backend API for the bookstore client using TypeORM and PostgreSQL that uses 'bookstore' database

 ## User functionality